openvinotoolkit/openvino_tensorflow/README.md

         python3 build_ngtf.py --help

-Test the installation:

-        python3 test_ngtf.py

-This command runs all C++ and Python unit tests from the `ngraph-bridge` source tree.
-It also runs various TensorFlow Python tests using nGraph.

 To use the `ngraph-tensorflow-bridge`, activate the following `virtualenv` to start using nGraph with TensorFlow.

         source build_cmake/venv-tf-py3/bin/activate

 Alternatively, you can also install the TensorFlow and nGraph bridge outside of a `virtualenv`.
 The Python `whl` files are located in the `build_cmake/artifacts/` and `build_cmake/artifacts/tensorflow` directories, respectively.

-Select the help option of `build_ngtf.py` script to learn more about various build options and how to build other backends.
+Select the help option of `build_ngtf.py` script to learn more about various build options.

 Verify that `ngraph-bridge` installed correctly: